Automatic Failover and Failback with Jedis

 method, as you can see below.

-public class FailoverReporter implements Consumer<ClusterSwitchEventArgs> {
+public class FailoverReporter implements Consumer<DatabaseSwitchEvent> {

 @Override

-public void accept(ClusterSwitchEventArgs e) {
+public void accept(DatabaseSwitchEvent e) {

-logger.warn("Jedis failover to cluster: " + e.getClusterName() + " due to " + e.getReason());
+System.out.println("Jedis failover to database: " + e.getDatabaseName() + " due to " + e.getReason());

 }